 Strategic Defense and Prosecution of Antitrust Disputes

 Kasowitz regularly represents clients, as plaintiffs or defendants, in cases involving price-fixing, bid-rigging, tying, exclusive dealing, conspiracies, attempts to monopolize, and monopolization.
 The firm’s antitrust experience spans a wide range of industries, including automotive, shipping, chemicals, agricultural and processed foods, telecommunications, pharmaceuticals, and publishing.
-Our antitrust lawyers have received extensive recognition by Chambers USA, Legal 500, and Best Lawyers, among others, and have chaired American Bar Association antitrust committees and other antitrust industry groups.
+Our antitrust lawyers have received extensive recognition by Chambers USA, Legal 500, Benchmark Litigation and Lawdragon, among others, and have chaired American Bar Association antitrust committees and other antitrust industry groups.

 Ford Motor Company in obtaining affirmative recoveries in connection with price-fixing, bid-rigging and customer allocation cartels involving more than 90 automotive parts suppliers, and impacted purchases in North America, Europe, Asia, Africa and South America, described by the Antitrust Division of the U.S. Department of Justice as its largest criminal antitrust investigation, resulting in nearly $3 billion in criminal fines.